 Indie author Donna L Martin thinks that for beginner authors, it is recommended to find a traditional publisher: “I think the best advantage about being traditionally published is the exposure and support they receive from their publishing company.”
 Regarding cons, she highlights the slow publishing process (3-5 years), and possible creative differences between the author and the publisher.

 If you are approached by a publisher and asked for a sum, think twice.
 Traditional publishers won’t ask you to pay for publishing your book.
 “Vanity presses” (often on the market as “self-publishing companies”) come in all shapes and forms.
-Many of them are trustworthy companies authors can be recommended to use; others not so.
+Many of them are trustworthy companies authors can be recommended to use; others not so much.

 Paying somebody to “publish your book” sounds great for some people and could be a viable option for many authors, but please read the contract thoroughly.
-If somebody offers you a package containing editing & design, that could well be worth your money.
+If somebody offers you a package containing editing and design, that could well be worth your money.
 Under no circumstances sign away your copyrights to anyone who asks you to pay.

 Regarding cons, many self-published authors point out the steep learning curve.
 Inexperienced authors often start by throwing money out of the window.
 It is difficult to learn where to start, but once they do learn it, many self-published authors go on to form their own publishing companies!